 That is the most important thing to me!

 I love to support, guide, and encourage others to go out there and do what they’ve dreamt of doing.
 Other than encouraging others, I really enjoy having a community that I can share stories with, relate to, and get travel advice from.
 When I’m not able to travel, I lean on my friends and followers in the community who can share stories and remind me of travel or plan my next trip!

 What’s it like to be at home now during this pandemic?

-Travel-wise, I’ve had to cancel two trips already and it has set me back from my travel plans for the future!
-I’m relying on the travel community right now to share stories, plan future trips, and what we can do right now to get a dose of travel!
+Travel-wise, I’ve had to cancel two trips already, and it has set me back from my travel plans for the future.
+I’m relying on the travel community right now to share stories, plan future trips, and see what we can do right now to get a dose of travel!

-What’s travel advice you’d give to a college student dying to travel?
+What travel advice would you give to a college student dying to travel?